d3b4g/leonids/_posts/2020-06-9-chainsaw.md

   }
 }
 ```
-Interesting functions available in the solidity file:
+Interesting functions available in the solidity file, which will be helpful when writing the exploit:

 + setUsername()
 + setPassword()
 + setApprove()
-+ getSupply()
 + transfer()
-+ reset()

 Just like before we’ll write a python script to interact with the contract.

-Ganache-cli running locally on port 63991
+I noticed that ganche-cli is running in localhost port 63991.

 ```python